-The term of the agreement may be extended by the ERS at ERS's option to facilitate the completion of any investment manager in progress at the end of the then existing term.
+The term of the agreement may be extended by the ERS at the ERS's option to facilitate the completion of any investment manager or custodian bank searches in progress at the end of the then existing term.
 Such extension shall be solely for the purpose of completing the searches and shall be at no additional cost to the ERS.